TilStehle/Cross-Platform-Traceability/README.md

 Right-click a java file and select "J2Swift"->"convert selection to swift" (or "convert scope to swift", if you ave defined a scope)
 Now you can access the converted Swift-File by right-clicking the class name or a method or field name and selecting "Go To"->"Swift Implementation"

+##Acknowledgements

+We implemented the plugin in together with participants of a student project at the University of Hamburg.
+We would like to thank all participants for their efforts:
+Jakob Andersen
+Nils-Hendrik Berger
+Evelyn Fischer
+Gerrit Greiert
+Claas J\"ahrling
+Fares Khanji
+Maike Schulz.